 Parenting is criticized at every point, from birth to graduation and even beyond.
-If you did some research and discovered a parenting style that your family members do not practice, or know a lot about it can be very difficult to deal with the criticism and judgement from people who are close to you.
+If you did some research as a new parent and discovered a parenting style that your family members do not practice, or know a lot about it can be very difficult to deal with the criticism, unwanted advice and judgement from people who are close to you.

 Responding To Criticism About Your Parenting Style

 When you are being judged about the positive parenting lifestyle that you chose, you can start to feel very alone and even question yourself and the way you are parenting at the end of the day.

-You have to remember that you chose the parenting style which you chose, because it resonated with you, and you truly believe that this is the right way to raise your children.
+You have to remember that you chose the parenting style which you chose, because it resonated with you and your own experiences, and you truly believe that this is the right way to raise your children.

 The fact of the matter is, no one can raise your children except you and your spouse.
 Disagreements within the family and among friends are going to happen because everyone has different principles and parenting beliefs and you’ll most likely receive a lot of unwanted parenting advice.

 When someone gives you some judgemental advice you can either take a deep breath and brush it off or engage and encourage that person to understand your point of view, especially from random strangers that most likely had good intentions.

-If you happen to brush it off, simply respond with ” thank you, I’ll keep that in mind” or smile and don’t say anything at all.
+If you happen to brush off the unwanted suggestions, simply respond with ” thank you, I’ll keep that in mind” or smile and don’t say anything at all to the complete stranger.

 Just remember that you don’t really owe anyone an explanation about your parenting, but you can provide one if you like.
 Be sure to keep your tone positive and not judgemental or defensive when explaining your parenting choices if you choose that option on their pieces of advice.

 Another thing you can do to not feel like you have chosen the wrong parenting style is to join a parenting community of like-minded people.
 Support can go a long way and can help you stop questioning yourself.
 Sometimes family can be a little bit too involved and opinionated, it could be nice to bond with a new friend who has the same parenting style as you.